Why I’m a Photographer: A Personal Perspective on Being a Photographer

 Whatever the reason, photography is incredibly popular, with some estimating that there are around 75 million people who bought DSLRs over the last ten years.
 If you add to that the number of people who borrow cameras or share a camera or use their cellphone to shoot, you’re looking at a massive amount of people taking photos all over the world.

-There were several paths I took that led me down the road to becoming a professional photographer.
-The earliest one led to my grandparents Norm and Wini sticking a Pentax K1000 in my hands when I was around 10 years old, and encouraging me to “go to town!”.
+I’m one of those tens of millions of people.
+When I was around 10, my grandparents Norm and Wini stuck a Pentax K1000 in my hands, encouraging me to “go to town!”.
 Film was expensive but they let me shoot whatever I liked.
 I was terrible.
 In those first rolls, there were a plethora of blurry shots of walls and Hot Wheels and people with eyes closed and mouths scrunched up unattractively.
 But they just laughed and said “That’s how you learn!”
 That camera and their encouragement built the foundation of what would become my love for photography.

 Decades later, I tried film cameras again, picking up my own K1000 from a yard sale (for $10, no less!).
 But at the time, I was existing on a meager bouncer’s salary and the cost of buying and developing film was bullying my bank account, so I shelved photography for a few years.